madinochkab/HotelReservation/README.md

-# Advanced project --> main branch
+# Hotel Reservation project --> main branch

-An advanced application that we will be using for Selenium automation testing Git
+Hotel Reservation application that we will be using for Selenium automation testing Git
 Java
 Maven